-This document collates together commentary, findings and recommendations from Te Rōpū Whakamana i te Tiriti o Waitangi (The Waitangi Tribunal) that specifically reference the Resource Management Act 1991 (RMA) until July 2019.
-It does not include references from reports prior to the RMA that, alongside case law brought by Māori also had shaped the provisions that were included in the RMA.

-Extracts are only included from the analysis, findings and recommendations of the Waitangi Tribunal, not from the claimant submissions or Crown responses.
+This document collates together commentary, findings and recommendations from Te Rōpū Whakamana i te Tiriti o Waitangi (the Waitangi Tribunal) from 1993 until 2020 that specifically reference the Resource Management Act 1991 (RMA).
+It does not include references from Waitangi Tribunal reports released prior to the RMA that, alongside cases brought before the courts, also shaped the provisions that were included in the RMA.
+1 Only extracts found in the analysis, findings and recommendations of the Waitangi Tribunal's reports on the RMA have been included in this document.
 Text is not included when describing the provisions in the RMA, just the findings and recommendations about them.
-Where there are multiple stages of a claim with separate reports or interim reports published, only the latter stage or final reports are included.
+Where there are multiple stages of a Waitangi Tribunal claim with separate reports or interim reports published, only the latter stage or final reports are included.

-This does not include the latest Crown position on the Tribunal findings.
-This is only collation of the Tribunal commentary, findings and recommendations.
+This document does not include the latest Crown position on the Tribunal findings.
+It provides a collation of the Tribunal's commentary, findings and recommendations.